Reimagining Humanitarian Technology Design

 As part of my PhD candidature at RMIT, I have also been actively engaged in teaching and mentoring.

-In 2024, I co-coordinated Australia’s largest undergraduate engineering course, with over 1,200 students, reinforcing empathy-driven, collaborative design principles and immersing students in real-world engineering design for humanitarian challenges.
-In 2025, we are set to introduce over 1,700 students to the foundational knowledge of engineering as part of the largest course across Australian universities.
+In 2024, I co-coordinated Australia’s largest undergraduate engineering course, with over 1,200 students, reinforcing empathy-driven, collaborative design principles and immersing students in real-world engineering design for humanitarian challenges. .

 Affiliations